eyalle/amazon-transcribe-textract-workshop/amazon-transcribe-workshop/lab4-custom-vocab/3-evaluate-after-custom-vocab/README.md

 We’ve not only correctly transcribed custom formal nouns such as “Grindelwald” but also custom terms like “mini-fig” which are specific to LEGO toys.
 And look at that, we also were able to properly capitalize “LEGO” as it is spelled as a brand, along with proper casing for “Lotus Elise” as well.

-::alert[Custom vocabulary should be used in a targeted manner, meaning that the more specific a list of terms is when applied to specific audio recordings, the better the transcription result.
+Custom vocabulary should be used in a targeted manner, meaning that the more specific a list of terms is when applied to specific audio recordings, the better the transcription result.
 We don’t recommend flooding a single vocabulary file with more than 300 words.
-The feature is available in all regions where Transcribe is available today.]
+The feature is available in all regions where Transcribe is available today.

 Congrats, you have now completed Custom Vocabulary lab, time to move on to building Custom Language Models!